5 Fundamental Features Auditing Tools Should Have

-The search engine optimization (SEO) industry is saturated with tools, online help, and so-called industry experts, so choosing the right tools or services can be a little overwhelming.
+The search engine optimization (SEO) industry is saturated with tools, online help, and industry experts, so choosing the right tools or services can be a little overwhelming.
 It’s always worthwhile to map out your expectations, making a note of what you want to achieve and what your budget is before you start, as this can help inform your decision.

-What are SEO Auditing Tools?
+What Are SEO Auditing Tools?

-What are the features of the best SEO auditing tools?
+What Are the Features of the Best SEO Auditing Tools?

 1. Technical Site Crawl

-Technical SEO is crucial to your site’s success because it ensures Google can actually read, crawl, and understand your content.
+Technical SEO is crucial to your site’s success because it ensures Google can actually read, navigate, and understand your content.
 You will want to choose a tool that is capable of scrutinizing the more technical elements of your site.

 As well as being able to detect the presence of a robots.txt file and an XML sitemap, good SEO auditing tools will be able to perform a deep site crawl in a similar way to Google Search Console (GSC) to uncover any issues with the following:

 Check that H1 tags, content, and meta descriptions are all unique to every page so you don’t get flagged for duplicate content – a big no-no in Google’s eyes.

 Broken Pages and links

 Crawlers access pages via links, so you want to make sure that there are no errors here.
 A site crawl can also verify the HTTP status code for each URL it encounters.
 Detecting any error codes returned will greatly improve your site’s performance.